armory/docs/content/en/armory-cdaas/release-notes/known-issues.md

 ## `armory.cloud` config block location

-In Armory Enterprise 2.26.3, the location of where you put the `armory.cloud` block as well as an additional `plugins` block when configuring the Project Aurora Plugin is different from other versions.
+In Armory Enterprise 2.26.3, the location of where you put the `armory.cloud` block as well as an additional `plugins` block when configuring the Armory CDaaS Spinnaker Plugin is different from other versions.
 This issue affects both Operator and Halyard based installations of Armory Enterprise.

 For more information, see the [known issues for the Spinnaker plugin]({{< ref "plugin-spinnaker#armorycloud-block-location" >}}).